Khushibhansali/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 ## Future Improvements

-We hope to send text notifications to building cleaning faciilties to notify when bin is full.
-For single family homes, we could add features where you have a copy of that item added to your amazon shopping cart when you trash the original one.
+We hope to send text notifications to building cleaning facilities to notify them when the bin is full.
+For single-family homes, we could add features where you have a copy of that item added to your Amazon shopping cart when you trash the original one.
 We would also want to improve the design of the camera scanning area and find ways to prevent lighting issues from preventing correct classification.

 ## Teams
-**William Reid (wjr83):** Purchased the sensors, trash bins, lasor cut & designed the scanning areas for the iRecycle scanning area, lasor cut & designed lids for each bin, lasor cut & designed battery bin, programmed the servo lifting, button misclassification handling, designed layout for iPad screen to show statistics on how much has been trashed and what the current label is of the item being trashed.
+**William Reid (wjr83):** Purchased the sensors, and trash bins, laser-cut & designed the scanning areas for the iRecycle scanning area, laser-cut & designed lids for each bin, laser-cut & designed battery bin, programmed the servo lifting, button misclassification handling, designed layout for iPad screen to show statistics on how much has been trashed and what the current label is of the item being trashed.

 **Khushi Bhansali (kb737):** Programmed distance sensors to recognize when bin is full.
-Helped assemble the servo motors to the bins, helped design the positioning of the bin and sensor locations.
-Video taped the final working version.
+Helped assemble the servo motors to the bins, and helped design the positioning of the bin and sensor locations.
+Videotaped the final working version.
 Completed the documentation.